Respiration: Definition, Types, Diagram and Examples

 Anaerobic Respiration

-• Definition and explanation: Anaerobic respiration is a process of cellular respiration that takes place without using oxygen.
+• Anaerobic respiration is a process of cellular respiration that takes place without using oxygen.
 It is the process by which glucose is partially fermented to generate energy resulting in by-products like lactic acid in animal cells and ethanol and carbon dioxide in yeast cells.

-• Steps involved in anaerobic respiration: The first mems consist of glycolysis, in which glucose is turned into pyruvic acid, and then fermentation that turns pyruvic acid into lactic acid or ethanol with the assistance of CO2.
+• The first consists of glycolysis, in which glucose is turned into pyruvic acid, and then fermentation which turns pyruvic acid into lactic acid or ethanol with the assistance of CO2.

 Cellular Respiration